North Cerney

 North Cerney is a village and civil parish in the English county of Gloucestershire, and lies within the Cotswolds, a range of hills designated an Area of Outstanding Natural Beauty.
 The village is 4 mi north of Cirencester within the Churn Valley.

 The parish also includes the villages of Woodmancote and Calmsden.

 The North Cerney Manor was in the possession of the Bishop of York from the Conqueror's time until 1545 when it was returned to the Crown.

 North Cerney is represented by the county councillor for Northleach division and the district councillor for Churn Valley & Chedworth ward on Cotswold District Council.
 The County Council estimated in 2010 there were 556 people living in the village.

 The village has a pub, The Bathurst Arms, a primary school, North Cerney C of E Primary School, and a cricket club, North Cerney Cricket Club.

+History

 Etymology

 The name Cerney is first attested in Old English in 852 CE, when it was recorded that King of the Mercians granted lands in Cerney to a man called Alfeah.
 It is again attested in charters of the 990s associated with King Aethelred II, in the form æt Cyrne, meaning 'on the River Churn' (the origin of whose own name is ancient, but whose etymology is obscure).
 To this was added the Old English word ēa ('river'), first attested in the form Cernei (and variant spellings like it) in the Domesday Book of 1086.
 Thus Cerney meant 'the river Churn'.
 The addition of the word North, distinguishing the settlement from South Cerney, is first attested in 1269.

+Red Arrows in 1976

+On 16 February 1976, as it approached RAF Kemble, Red Arrows Gnat XP531 cut the electricity cable of a transmission pylon, on land owned by Sir John Langman.
+The pilot was Flt Lt Mike Phillips.
+Both pilots ejected safely.